Diamonds and deals as Danone struggles for China bounce

 “It’s really hard to hide or delete the social buzz on the internet nowadays,” said Linda Du, managing director of APCO Worldwide’s Shanghai office.
 APCO has worked previously with Dumex in China on crisis management and social media strategy.

-Danone’s Dumex competes with international rivals Mead Johnson Nutrition Co MJN.N, Nestle SA NESN.VX, Abbott Laboratories (ABT.N), as well as local competitors in the Chinese infant milk formula market.
+Danone’s Dumex competes with international rivals Mead Johnson Nutrition Co, Nestle SA, Abbott Laboratories, as well as local competitors in the Chinese infant milk formula market.

 “Rivals have moved on faster than Danone because it wasn’t just hit by one issue, but several altogether.
 Going forward, it’s going to be tough for Danone to find a way to market itself for China,” said Cherry Du, Shanghai-based project manager for marketing consulting firm SmithStreetSolutions.